hallvardnmbu/ecosystem/README.md

 # Starting point for BioSim projects June 2023

+## Note

+**Due to technical problems on GitLab, the cloning process described below does not work.
+I am working on an alternative solution to get started.**

+## Instructions—Please ignore for now!

 1. Be sure that you are logged into Gitlab.
 1. One of the partners clicks the `Fork` button.
 1. Fill in the form that appears as follows (see also figure below):